Ask-Doctor-X/GraphQL-Springboot/README.md

 # GraphSql-Springboot
-Graph-SQL Implementation using Springboot Framework using Java This is a boiler plate GraphSql project which aims to perform CRUD operations on H2 in memory DB.
+GraphQL Implementation using Springboot Framework using Java This is a boiler plate GraphSql project which aims to perform CRUD operations on H2 in memory DB.

 * The api client used it GraphSqil which an inbuilt tool for testing GraphSQL calls.